zchee/golang-wiki/FileTree.md

 test contains tests of the Go tool chain and runtime

-the github.com/golang net and tools sub-repositories and github.com/gonum/gonum repository can be located in /usr/share/gocode, utilising the following commands
+The github.com/golang net and tools sub-repositories and github.com/gonum/gonum repository can be located in /usr/share/gocode, utilising the following commands.

 ```
 % su -c tcsh